 Registered Health Information Technician Education Requirements

-Health information technicians organize medical information and patients files.
+Health information technicians organize medical information and patient files.
 This includes entering data into computer systems, confirming medical histories and reviewing lists of prescriptions.
-Individuals must complete an approved health information technology education program, usually at the associate's degree level.
-Then they need to pass an exam from American Health Information Management Association in order to become registered health information technicians (RHITs).
+Individuals must first complete an approved health information technology education program, usually at the associate's degree level.
+Then they need to pass an exam from the American Health Information Management Association (AHIMA) in order to become registered health information technicians (RHITs).
 Continuing education is required to maintain certification.

 Education Information for Registered Health Information Technicians